 As described in detail under the headings "Compensation Discussion and Analysis" and "Executive Compensation," we have adopted an executive compensation philosophy designed to deliver competitive total compensation to our executive officers upon the achievement of financial and strategic performance objectives.
 In order to implement that philosophy, the Compensation Committee has established a disciplined process for adopting executive compensation programs and individual executive officer pay actions that includes the analysis of competitive market data, a review of each executive officer's role, performance assessments and consultation with the Compensation Committee's independent compensation consultant.
-Please read the "Compensation Discussion and Analysis" beginning on page 33 and "Executive Compensation" beginning on page 44 for additional details about our executive compensation programs, including information about the fiscal 2015 compensation of our named executive officers.
+Please read the "Compensation Discussion and Analysis" and "Executive Compensation" sections for additional details about our executive compensation programs, including information about the fiscal 2016 compensation of our named executive officers.

-2015 Compensation Features.
+2016 Compensation Features.
 Our compensation programs are intended to align our executive officers' interests with those of our stockholders by rewarding performance that meets or exceeds the goals that the Compensation Committee establishes with the objective of increasing stockholder value.
 The Compensation Committee annually reviews the compensation programs for our named executive officers to ensure they achieve the desired goals of aligning our executive compensation structure with our stockholders' interests and current market practices.
-Among the program features incorporated by the Compensation Committee in fiscal 2015 to implement the executive compensation philosophy stated above are the following:
+Among the program features incorporated by the Compensation Committee in fiscal 2016 to implement the executive compensation philosophy stated above are the following:

-- · Revenue, profitability, and free cash flow metrics and corresponding performance targets, along with corporate milestone performance targets and individual modifiers assigned based on individual performance determined the actual payouts under our performance-based cash bonus programs (specifically, the 2015 Annual Bonus Program and the Semi-Annual Executive Incentive Bonus Plan) for our named executive officers. - · Long-term incentives in the form of time- and performance-based restricted stock units comprised a large portion of each named executive officer's compensation and are linked to the long-term performance of our stock.
-Restricted stock units generally vest over three years, and performance-based restricted stock units are earned only after the achievement of corporate performance targets and also vest over a three-year period. - · Earning performance-based restricted stock units depends on the achievement of performance targets corresponding to our revenue, profitability and free cash flow metrics. - · Individual performance was also measured each half of the fiscal year based on each named executive officer's achievement of his or her personal Key Initiatives, which support our corporate, strategic and operational milestones, as well as other individual performance factors, as evaluated by our Chief Executive Officer (or, in the case of our Chief Executive Officer, by the Board) in connection with the assignment of an individual modifier to each named executive officer. - · Our change of control severance agreements do not entitle our named executive officers to payment without termination of employment following a change of control (a "double trigger").
+- Revenue, EBITDA1, and cash metrics and corresponding performance targets, along with corporate milestone performance targets and individual modifiers assigned based on individual performance, determined the actual payouts under our performance-based cash bonus programs (specifically, the 2016 Annual Bonus Program and the Executive Semi-Annual Incentive Bonus Plan) for our named executive officers. - Long-term incentives in the form of time- and performance-based restricted stock units comprised a large portion of each named executive officer's compensation and are linked to the long-term performance of our stock.
+Restricted stock units generally vest over four years, and performance-based restricted stock units are earned only after the achievement of corporate performance targets and also generally vest over a four-year period. - Earning performance-based restricted stock units depends on the achievement of performance targets corresponding to our revenue and EBITDA metrics, as well as other individualized metrics (in the case of certain of our executive officers). - Individual performance was also measured for each half of the fiscal year based on each named executive officer's achievement of his or her personal Key Initiatives, which support our corporate, strategic, and operational milestones, as well as other individual performance factors, as evaluated by our Chief Executive Officer (or, in the case of our Chief Executive Officer, by the Board) in connection with the assignment of an individual modifier to each named executive officer. - Our change of control severance agreements do not entitle our named executive officers to payment without termination of employment following a change of control (a "double trigger").

-Our financial and operational performance was the key factor in the compensation decisions and outcomes for fiscal 2015, as further described in "Compensation Discussion and Analysis" and "Executive Compensation."
+Our financial and operational performance was the key factor in the compensation decisions and outcomes for fiscal 2016, as further described in "Compensation Discussion and Analysis" and "Executive Compensation."
 One of the core tenets of our executive compensation philosophy is our emphasis on performance pay.
-As highlighted in the Compensation Components chart in "Compensation Discussion and Analysis," in fiscal 2015, a large portion of our named executive officers' target compensation (79% for our Chief Executive Officer and averaging 77% for our other named executive officers) consisted of annual and semi-annual incentive bonus programs and long-term equity incentives.
+As highlighted in the Compensation Components chart in "Compensation Discussion and Analysis," in fiscal 2016, a large portion of our named executive officers' target compensation (93% for our Chief Executive Officer and averaging 78% for our other named executive officers) consisted of annual and semi-annual incentive bonus programs and long-term equity incentives.